sourcegraph/sourcegraph-public-snapshot/doc/dev/local_development.md

 Sourcegraph server is a collection of smaller binaries.
 The development server, [dev/start.sh](https://github.com/sourcegraph/sourcegraph/blob/master/dev/start.sh), initializes the environment and starts a process manager that runs all of the binaries.
 See the [Architecture doc](architecture/index.md) for a full description of what each of these services does.
 The sections below describe the dependencies you need to run `dev/start.sh`.

 ### For Sourcegraph employees

-[dev-private](https://github.com/sourcegraph/dev-private) repo has convenient preconfigured repositories on an enterprise account.
+[dev-private](https://github.com/sourcegraph/dev-private) repository has convenient preconfigured settings and external services on an enterprise account.
 You'll need to clone it to the same directory that contains this repository.
 After the initial setup you can run `enterprise/dev/start.sh` instead of `dev/start.sh`.

 ## Step 1: Install dependencies